itsdanli/itsdanli/README.md

 - 👋 Hi, I’m @itsdanli
-- 👀 I’m interested in coding and financial markets
+- 👀 I’m interested in trading, data science and product development
-- 🌱 I’m currently learning python and web development
+- 🌱 I’m currently learning python, Django and SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 itsdanli/itsdanli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.